top of page

 Invitation

-If you’ve read Eating in Theory, I’d love to hear what you took from it.
+If you’ve read Eating in Theory, I’d love to hear what resonated for you.
 Did it shift your orientation in any way, or give you language for something you were already trying to say?

 Comments